Welcome to LookChem.com Sign In|Join Free

 Uses

-1-Phenyl-1-butyne was used to investigate the liquid-phase stereoselective hydrogenation of phenyl alkyl acetylenics at 298K and atmospheric pressure on Pd-supported catalysts.
+1-Phenyl-1-butyne is used as a subject of study for the liquid-phase stereoselective hydrogenation of phenyl alkyl acetylenics at 298K and atmospheric pressure on Pd-supported catalysts.
+This application is crucial for understanding the behavior and potential applications of phenyl alkyl acetylenic compounds in various chemical processes.

 Check Digit Verification of cas no